 Resonance interprets this data through the lens of three key factors—Livability, Lovability and Prosperity—to define each city’s Place Power™ Score.

-So what are the current factors influencing the performance of cities in attracting visitors, talent and/or companies?
-Based on our extensive analysis, it’s an eclectic mix that ranges from the number of Fortune 500 companies and airport connectivity, to the number of nightlife and outdoor recreation experiences, to the volume of check-ins on Facebook and mentions on Instagram.
-These factors can change and evolve over time, and we have continually updated our methodology to reflect these shifts.
-Case in point: we have added factors like Walk Score and Biking to this year’s index and removed inputs like Weather and Safety to more accurately represent the latest verified drivers of talent, investment and tourism to a city.
+Based on our ongoing analysis, these factors are an eclectic mix that ranges from the number of Fortune 500 companies and ease of airport connectivity to the number of nightlife and outdoor recreation experiences and the volume of check-ins on Facebook and mentions on Instagram.
+These factors can change and evolve over time, and so we’ve continually updated our methodology to reflect these shifts.
+Case in point: we’ve added factors like “Price-to-Income Ratio” (to track affordability) and Healthcare System Index (to measure a city’s concern for the well-being of residents) to this year’s index.
+And we’ve removed inputs like Weather and Safety to more accurately represent the latest verified drivers of talent, investment and tourism to a city.

-This year, we’ve regrouped our previous six categories (Place, Promotion, Product, Programming, People, Prosperity) into three larger pillars that we utilize in our work with clients—Livability, Lovability and Prosperity—to define each city’s relative Place Power® Score.
+This year, we’ve regrouped our previous six categories (Place, Promotion, Product, Programming, People and Prosperity) into three larger pillars that we utilize in our work with clients—Livability, Lovability and Prosperity—to define each city’s relative Place PowerTM Score.

 Biking